sandeep194920/CodingPractice/README.md

 - You need to _remember_ the Euclidian alogorithm so it will always be fresh in mind
 - What is LCM and how's LCM related to GCD?

+---

+##### 21. Reverse a number - Also check for palindrome easily

+- See how to mathematically reverse a number, not converting into a string
+- You can then check by comparing the number and reversed to see if they are same to conclude if it is palindrome